aikirias/OneRing/README.md

   make up PROFILES="core security"
   ```
 - Console: `http://localhost:${KEYCLOAK_HTTP_PORT}`.
 Log in with `${KEYCLOAK_ADMIN}/${KEYCLOAK_ADMIN_PASSWORD}`.
-- Imported realm includes Realm roles (`platform-admin`, `data-analyst`, `data-engineer`), mapped groups, and demo OIDC clients for Trino and Metabase.
+- Imported realm includes Realm roles (`platform-admin`, `data-analyst`, `data-engineer`, `platform-superuser`), mapped groups, and demo OIDC clients for Trino, Metabase, and the oauth2-proxy frontends (Airflow/Airbyte/MLflow).
 A seeded realm user (`platform-admin`/`admin`) is provided for initial testing—rotate these credentials immediately in non-demo setups.
+- **Gatekeeper pattern**: End-user UIs (Airflow, Airbyte, MLflow, Metabase) never expose their native auth.
+Each sits behind an `oauth2-proxy` container that offloads login to Keycloak via OpenID Connect.
+Successful users receive a secure cookie from oauth2-proxy; backends only see the already-authenticated reverse proxy.
+- **Service integration**: CLI/batch systems (Trino, Airflow connections) can also leverage Keycloak-issued tokens or client credentials.
+Update the `*_OIDC_CLIENT_SECRET` and `*_OIDC_COOKIE_SECRET` values in `.env` if you rotate Keycloak client secrets so the proxies keep validating sessions correctly.
 - Extend RBAC by editing the realm JSON in `platform/security/keycloak/realms/oner-realm.json` and restarting Keycloak with `make down PROFILES="security" && make up PROFILES="security"`.
 - Applications can integrate with Keycloak via OpenID Connect; use the realm discovery endpoint `http://localhost:${KEYCLOAK_HTTP_PORT}/realms/oner/.well-known/openid-configuration` for client configuration.

+### LDAP-backed services

+- An OpenLDAP container (`openldap`) now bootstraps shared users (`uid=platform-admin`, `uid=data-analyst`, etc.) under `ou=people,dc=oner,dc=local`.
+Keycloak federates the same directory so you can manage roles centrally while databases reuse the LDAP credentials.
+- Postgres is configured with an LDAP `pg_hba.conf` entry, so connecting clients can authenticate with their LDAP username/password (e.g., `psql -h localhost -U data-analyst`).
+- ClickHouse loads the same directory via `config.d/ldap.xml` using the `cn=clickhouse-reader,ou=service,...` bind user (defaults in `.env`).
+Grant users to ClickHouse roles in LDAP or Keycloak groups depending on your preference.

 ## CI/CD Automation (Jenkins)